piotrmurach/tty-box/README.md

 ### 2.2 position

-By default a box will be positioned in the top left corner of the terminal emulator.
+By default, a box will be positioned in the top left corner of the terminal emulator.
 Use `:top` and `:left` keyword arguments to change this:

 ```ruby
 TTY::Box.frame(top: 5, left: 10)
 ```

-If you wish to center your box then consider using [tty-screen](https://github.com/piotrmurach/tty-screen) for gathering terminal screen size information.
+If you wish to center your box within the terminal window then consider using [tty-screen](https://github.com/piotrmurach/tty-screen) for gathering terminal screen size information.

 ### 2.3 dimension